Avoyel: History

+17th century

-At the time of European contact they lived in a number of villages on the Red River in locations near present-day Alexandria and a palisaded village near Marksville.
+At the time of European contact, the Avoyel lived in several villages on the Red River in locations near present-day Alexandria and a palisaded village near Marksville.
 They controlled the river to its confluence with the lower Black River, Upper Atchafalaya River and the Mississippi.

-Never numerous, they are recorded by the French as numbering 280 in 1698, and with their population declining markedly after that.
-They were likely affected by the same drastic decimation as were other native groups, primarily due to new infectious diseases unwittingly carried by Europeans to which they had no acquired immunity.
-By 1805 the Avoyel were said to number only two or three women.
+Never numerous, the Avoyel numbered 280 in 1698, according to French records.
+Their population declined markedly after that.
+The Avoyel likely experienced the same drastic decimation as Native American tribes, primarily due to newly introduced European infectious diseases to which they had no acquired immunity.

+18th century

 The Avoyel survivors were believed to have been absorbed by marriage into the neighboring Tunica, Ofo, and Biloxi peoples who had moved to the area sometime in the late 1780s or 1790s because of encroachment by Euro-Americans at their previous locations.